Types of Insurance

 The median cost for a home-health aide for an eight-hour day is more than $44,000 a year, while nursing care in a facility with a private room has a median cost of almost $84,000 a year.1 As life expectancies increase, so does the duration of long-term care needs, and the financial burden may end up falling on your loved ones after you’ve run through your own life savings.

-At HJP Lakes Accounting & Financial Services, we take great pride in our ability to deliver value and provide superior customer service.
+At HJP Lakes Accounting & Financial Concepts, we take great pride in our ability to deliver value and provide superior customer service.
 If you value personal care and attention, expert knowledge and execution, the convenience of bundled packages and billing, and one-stop-shop for additional services we offer, then we’re the right choice for you.
 We stand by our commitment to our customers.
 We promise to always do right by our customers and will always place their interests above our financial gain.
 Please let us know if we can be of any help to you.